jamieshepherd/adaptionary/README.md

 ## Installation

-The easiest way to install Adaptionary is with [Package Control](https://sublime.wbond.net/) and adding the repository directly with `Package Control: Add Repository` from the command pallette (`CTRL+SHIFT+P` for Windows or `CMD+SHIFT+P` for Mac OS).
+The easiest way to install Adaptionary is with [Package Control](https://sublime.wbond.net/) which once installed can be brought up with the command pallette (`CTRL+SHIFT+P` for Windows or `CMD+SHIFT+P` for Mac OS).

-You should type the master repository URL directly `https://github.com/jamieshepherd/adaptionary` and hit enter.
-This adds the repository to your Package control list.
-You can then open the command pallette again (`CTRL+SHIFT+P`) and install the package as usual with `Package Control: Install Package`.
-Adaptionary should show in the list, and Package Control will install the package shortly.
+Type and select `Package Control: Install Package` from the menu and start searching for Adaptionary.
+Adaptionary should show in the list, and when selected, Package Control will install the package automatically.
+That's it!

 To recap, that's two simple steps for installing with Package Control:
-* `Package Control: Add Repository` -> `https://github.com/jamieshepherd/adaptionary`
 * `Package Control: Install Package` -> `Adaptionary`

 **Updates will automatically install if you've installed the extension by this method**

-You can alternatively simply drop the .sublime_package file in your Sublime %APPDATA% folder.
+You can alternatively simply drop the .sublime_package file from releases in to your Sublime %APPDATA% folder.

 ## Usage